BattletechModders/CBTBehaviorsEnhanced/README.md

 `finalDamage = RoundUP( ( (raw * attacker/target tonnage) + mod) * multi * hexesMoved)`

+By default the attacker's self damage from the charge does not get multiplied by the distance moved.
+This is TableTop behavior.
+If `Melee.Charge.MultiplyAttackerSelfDamageByHexesMoved` is true, this is changed so that attacker self damage is multiplied by the distance moved.

 The inputs for these values differ based upon configuration values (exposed through `mod.json`) and per-unit statistic values (added through status effects).
 They vary between attacker and target, allowing mod authors great flexibility in designing attacks.

 *Attacker Inputs*